-If an application is available from the Internet that uses any of the listed protocols on a non-standard port (e.g. HTTP on port 10000), it can be helpful to add this port in list of ports on which protocol-specific intrusions will be detected:
+If an application is available from the Internet and uses any of the listed protocols on a non-standard port (for example, HTTP on port 10000), add this port to list of ports on which protocol-specific intrusions are detected:

 - 1. In the administration interface, go to Intrusion Prevention. - 2.
 Click Advanced. - 3.
-In the Advanced Intrusion Prevention Settings dialog, find the desired service (HTTP in our example).

-- 4. Double-click the selected row and type the port (10000 in our example). - 5.
-Save the settings.
+In the Advanced Intrusion Prevention Settings dialog, find the desired service (HTTP in our example). - 4.
+Double-click the selected row and add the port (10000 in our example). - 5.
+Click OK and Apply.

-The service running on the non-standard port will be protected by the protocol-specific intrusions.
+The service running on the non-standard port is now protected by the protocol-specific intrusions.

-IP blacklists overview
+IP blacklists

 Kerio Control is able to log and block traffic from IP addresses of known intruders (so called blacklists).
-Such method of detection and blocking of intruders is much faster and also less demanding than detection of individual intrusion types.
+Such method of detection and blocking of intruders is much faster and also less demanding than detection of the individual intrusion types.
 However, there are also disadvantages.
 Blacklists cannot include IP addresses of all possible intruders.
-Blacklist also may include IP addresses of legitimate clients or servers.
+Blacklists may also include IP addresses of legitimate clients or servers.
 Therefore, you can set the same actions for blacklists as for detected intrusions.